 Work With the Seller

 Once you cut down costs with the lender as much as you can, start working with the seller!
-Avid negotiators can get the buyer to assume closing costs depending on the agreement you both share.
+Avid negotiators can get the buyer to handle the closing costs depending on the agreement you both share.
 Usually, a seller won’t agree to pay the entirety of the closing costs, so discuss individual fees or simply split the cost 50-50.
-Another option is to renegotiate the final base cost of the house.
+Another option is to renegotiate the final cost of the house.

 Our final tactic?
 Those who have less cash upfront can simply “roll” the closing costs into the total cost of the loan.
 It’s a great idea for families who want to save money for the future.